shidel/FDI/README.md

         partitioned and offers to run fdisk or exit.
 If user selects fdisk, then offers to reboot or exit.

-        STAGE005, Checks if drive C is readble.
+        STAGE005, Checks if drive C is readable.
 If not prompts user that C needs formatted and offers to format or exit.
-If user selects formats, then rechecks if C is readble.
+If user selects formats, then rechecks if C is readable.
 If not, offers to reboot or exit.

         STAGE006, Sets up temporary TEMP Directory so I/O redirection can function and for storage of a couple temporary files.
 If I/O